Graecopithecus: Description

 The mandible of Graecopithecus with a third molar that is very worn, the root of a second molar, and a fragment of a premolar, is dated from the late Miocene around 7.2 million years old.
 Excavation of the site is not possible (as of 1986) due to the owner having built a swimming pool on the location.
 The thick enamel and large molars are the features that convinced von Koenigswald that the specimen belonged to a hominid species.
 X-ray microtomography and 3-dimensional reconstruction in 2017 revealed that it belonged to an adult individual and possibly a male.
 The partial fusion of the fourth premolar (P4) roots is an additional evidence that it is of a hominid, and the thick enamel resembles those of the human lineage (hominins).

+A nearly complete femur, Azmaka femur, dating to the Messinian age around 7.2 million years ago has been tentatively assigned to cf. Graecopithecus.
+This femur could be a possible candidate for the ancestral form of bipedal behaviour that evolved in hominins later on predating the bipedalism seen in Orrorin and Sahelanthropus.
+This femur lacks many features seen in quadrupeds while having many traits that would indicate a complex locomotive lifestyle.

 Classification

 G. freybergi is considered to be possibly the same taxon as Ouranopithecus macedoniensis, another extinct hominid described in 1977 from northern Greece.
 Due to paucity of specimens and poor quality of the fossils, it remains the least well-known extinct hominid found within Europe.
 In 1984, British palaeontologists Peter Andrews and Lawrence B. Martin classified Graecopithecus and Ouranopithecus as synonyms (same taxon) and treated them as members of the genus Sivapithecus.
 This classification persisted for several years until additional Ouranopithecus fossils were discovered including part of the skull in the 1990s that indicated better distinction as different hominids.
 Based on new evidences, in 1997, Australian palaeontologist David W. Cameron proposed renaming and inclusion of Ouranopithecus into Graecopithecus based on taxonomic priority with Graecopithecus macedoniensis as a new name for O. macedoniensis.
 However, better O. macedoniensis specimens were found including a new species Ouranopithecus turkae from Turkey that supported separation of the genus.
 This change was generally adopted.